jakedwinfield/apero/content/project/2022-08-21-aera-nsf/index.md

   - Dual Enrollment
 subtitle: ''
 excerpt: 'Information about my dissertation and AERA-NSF Dissertation Fellowship'
-draft: yes
+draft: no
 ---
 My dissertation, **Hiding in plain sight: A QuantCrit, Intersectional Analysis of Dual Enrollment**, applies critical race theory and critical quantitative analysis to dual enrollment.
-I also examine the importance of place - how one's proximity to a widely accessible college may influence one's ability to participate and then benefit from dual enrollment programs.
+I also examine the importance of place - how one's proximity to a highly accessible college may influence one's ability to participate and then benefit from dual enrollment programs.

 ### AERA-NSF Dissertation Fellowship
 I was awarded an AERA-NSF Dissertation Fellowship for the 2022-23 academic year for my study.
 Below is information about that project.